Explainable Graph Neural Architecture Search via Monte-Carlo Tree Search (Full version)

-{\bf Selected architecture parameters}.
 Table~\ref{tab:ratio_functions} shows the ratios of selected architecture parameters in our experiments.
 This result reveals four interesting insights.
 First, GNN architectures for heterophilic graphs should stack more multiple GNN layers than ones for homophilic graphs.
 The default number of layers in most GNNs is two but it may not be optimal for heterophilic graphs.
 Second, Hyperbolic tangent is often selected as an activation function in the best architectures for both homophilic and heterophilic graphs, though ReLU is commonly used for GNN architectures.
 Our results suggest Hyperbolic tangent is better than ReLU.
 Also, for homophilic graphs, no activation functions often work well.
-Third, JKNet is effective for heterophilic graphs.
-Among them, concatenation is the most effective in both types of graphs.
-Fourth, the gap is small between ratios of selected attention functions in homophilic and heterophilic graphs, so it may be hard to decide the best attention functions among concat, GCN, and GAT from graph types.
+Finally, the gap is small between ratios of selected attention functions in homophilic and heterophilic graphs, so it may be hard to decide the best attention functions among concat, GCN, and GAT from graph types.
 These insights help to design GNN architectures.